-The Wolf Creek Highway is approximately 21 miles long from Woodland to Stockmore and is not plowed during winter.
+The Wolf Creek Highway is approximately 21 miles long from Woodland, Utah to Stockmore, Utah.
 Restrooms are available at Wolf Creek Campground at the summit.
 This campground has three primitive campsites for overnight stays.
-Mill Hollow Campground is a rustic campground next to a tiny reservoir just three miles south of the Wolf Creek Highway on Forest Road #054.
+Mill Hollow Campground is a rustic campground next to a small reservoir just three miles south of the Wolf Creek Highway, on Forest Road #054.
 Several parking areas are available along the highway for picnicking and stretching your legs.
-For more information about this drive, contact the Heber Ranger District of the Uinta National Forest at 435-654-0470.
+For more information about this drive, contact the Heber Ranger District of the Uinta-Wasatch-Cache National Forest at 435-654-0470.

-This picture was taken from the Duchesne Ridge, looking towards Heber City and Mt.
-Timpanogos.
-On this ridge top, many sightings of eagles, hawks, owls, deer, elk, moose, and an occasional bear are seen.
+Atop the Duchesne Ridge, many sightings of eagles, hawks, owls, deer, elk, moose, and an occasional bear are seen.
 It is a very scenic drive and well worth the rough road between the head of Mill Hollow and Wolf Creek campground.

 A small, natural lake is at the head of Little West Fork of the Duchesne River.
 Among the alpine fir and open meadows surrounded by Aspens, there are ideal areas here to view wildlife.
 Looking from the head of the West Fork of the Duchesne River, you will view Lodge Pole Pine stands, ideal for camping.
 The river offers some of the best fly fishing in the state.
 On the way up Lake Creek Road, just outside of Heber City, are red sandstone outcroppings.